 I recently finished my third year at Google and so I wanted to take a chance to reflect on what I’ve learned and see how I’m progressing along the goals I set for myself when I joined.
 You can see previous updates for my 2nd year, 1st year and upon deciding to join.

-Things I’ve Learned During Two Years at Google
+Things I’ve Learned During Three Years at Google

 1. Things can Change Very Quickly or Very Slowly

 My first two years at Google were pretty stable in terms of the team around me and our mission.
 Our team grew a lot, which meant new people were joining the team, but there was very little attrition, especially from my management chain.
 My third year was a completely different story.
 In a period of six months I experienced churn in my SVP, VP, Director, manager, ENG manager counterpart, ENG TL, and TPM counterpart.
 I would have a hard time pointing to anyone I work closely with today that I worked closely with when I wrote my update last year.